-With the proliferation of DIY survey tools, it’s easier than ever to create and send surveys to your users.
-Writing good surveys that produce valuable data is a bit trickier, though.
+With the proliferation of DIY research and survey tools, it’s easier than ever to create and send surveys to your users.
+Writing good research questions that produce valuable data is a bit trickier, though.

 Seems easy, right?
 But it can be more challenging than it sounds.
 Here’s how to make sure you’ve got it down: